Why are brands embracing RCS messaging?

 1. Improves brand consistency and customer trust with richer content

 As the banking industry is trying hard to build and maintain a strong brand, the plain text just won’t do anymore.
-In recent years, multimedia messages have given rise to the need for richer media.
+In recent years, MMS messages have given rise to the need for richer media.
 RCS can support both rich media and richer content and communication.
-Banks can greatly benefit from the technology as they can include a horizontally scrollable carousel with rich cards, suggestive replies, branch locator, and more.
+Banks can greatly benefit from the technology as they can include a Sideways scrollable carousel with rich cards, suggestive replies, branch locator, and more.

 2. Increases security and reliability